rahul96rajan/sample_datasets/README.md

 To benefit the maximum out of this repo, we should leverage the reading csv from raw csv `URL` feature that is present in Pandas `0.19.2` and up, in other words we can direclty pass the `URL` to the raw csv file in `pandas.read_csv()` method.

 *To import the dataset directly via URL*:
-1. Right click on link besides the desired dataset.
+1. Right click on hyperlink of desired dataset.
 2. Select `Copy Link Location`.
 3. Use this copied URL instead of mentioning file path in `read_csv()`.